vsrinivas/fuchsia/development/sdk/standards.md

 ### Style

-FIDL definitions should follow the Fuchsia FIDL style guide.
+FIDL definitions in the SDK should follow the [FIDL API readability rubric].

-TODO(TO-741): Write and publish a FIDL style guide.

 ## Client Libraries